project-bluebird/dodo/Specification.md

 - `type`: A string ICAO aircraft type designator.
 - `latitude`: A double in the range [-90, 90].
 The aircraft's initial latitude.
 - `longitude`: A double in the range [-180, 180).
 The aircraft's initial longitude.
-- `heading`: A double in the range [0, 360).
+- `heading`: An integer in the range [0, 360).
 The aircraft's initial heading in degrees.
 - `altitude`: A double in the range [0, 6000].
 The aircraft's initial altitude in feet.
 For altitudes in excess of 6000ft a flight level should be specified instead.
 - `flight_level`: An integer of 60 or more.
 The aircraft's initial flight level.
 - `speed`: A non-negative double.
 The aircraft's initial calibrated air speed in knots (KCAS).